gazebosim/gz-transport/docs/services/services.rst

 announce our service name.
 Once a service name is advertised, we can accept service requests.

-Requester oneway
+Oneway requester
 ================

 This case is similiar to the oneway service provider.
-This code be used for requesting a service that does not need a response back.
+This code can be used for requesting a service that does not need a response back.
 We don't need any output parameters in this case nor we have to wait for the response.